guenterrote/NumPSLA/README.md

   contains a function to draw a wiring diagram of a PSLA that is stored in the `SUCC` array.
   By default, it draws an ASCII-art representation.
-With the option `ipe=True`, it will generate an IPE-file.
+With the option `ipe=True`, it will generate an IPE-file (see https://ipe.otfried.org/).
 For this, the module `ipestart.py` is required.

 + `NumPSLA-show.py`